RoyceNguyen777/Apple-ReacJs/README.md

 I used json-server so that i could create api.
 Then push it on https://github.com/ and https://www.heroku.com/

-I create 9 products, 6 user , 3 cagetories Api
+I create 9 products, 6 users , 3 cagetories Api

 # Feature